Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Experiments

-To visualize how the model’s behavior evolves, we track mean tool-call count and response length over training in Figure~\ref{fig:train_dynamics}. \textbf{Ophiuchus} shows an expand-compress pattern: both metrics rise early as the model explores tools and tests hypotheses seeded by cold-start SFT and self-reflection fine-tuning, then decline as RL consolidates experience, invokes only necessary tools, and stops once evidence suffices.
-The variant without self-reflection exhibits weaker early expansion, and the RL-only variant underuses tools throughout.
-Overall, the three-stage recipe first encourages broad tool-use exploration and then distills it into efficient, context-aware tool orchestration.
+To visualize behavioral evolution, we track the mean number of tool calls and response length during training in Figure~\ref{fig:train_dynamics}. \textbf{Ophiuchus} exhibits an expand--compress trend: both increase early as the model explores tools and hypotheses, then decrease as RL consolidates experience, invokes only necessary tools, and terminates once evidence is sufficient.
+Without self-reflection, early expansion is weaker, while the RL-only variant underuses tools throughout.
+Overall, our three-stage recipe promotes broad exploration and then distills it into efficient, context-aware tool orchestration.

+\textbf{When does Ophiuchus invoke tools?} We further analyze whether the learned policy invokes tools selectively rather than blindly.
+For each benchmark, we first identify cases that the base Qwen2.5-VL-7B fails to answer without tools, where tool invocation is considered necessary.
+As shown in Table~\ref{tab:tool_calling_behavior}, \textbf{Ophiuchus} invokes tools and answers correctly on 93.7\% of such cases on average, with all benchmarks above 90\%.
+Conversely, for cases that the base model can already answer correctly without tools, \textbf{Ophiuchus} rarely makes unnecessary tool calls, with an average rate of only 3.3\%.
+These results show that \textbf{Ophiuchus} learns a selective tool-use policy: it invokes tools when fine-grained visual evidence is needed, while avoiding redundant calls when the global image is sufficient.

 \textbf{Importance of the strategic tool-use reward.} Our strategic tool-use reward includes a conditional tool-invocation bonus granted only when the model answers correctly and employs tools.
 This mechanism incentivizes effective, purposeful tool use.
 We ablate the reward by (i) removing it entirely (w/o tool reward) and (ii) making it unconditional on accuracy.
 Results in Figure~\ref{fig:abl2} show that omitting the tool reward causes a substantial performance drop, underscoring its importance.
 Moreover, the conditional reward yields the highest accuracy, outperforming the other settings.
 These findings indicate that rewarding tool use alone is insufficient; aligning rewards with successful outcomes is what truly drives intelligent and effective behavior in \textbf{Ophiuchus}.